dahead/DupeFiles/README.md

 dupefiles.exe scan
 ```

-### Todo
-- Add output of found duplicates to file
-- Add interactive mode if no parameters are given?

 ### Version history
 - 1.2.0 (07/06/2020)
     - New scan option "output" for storing the found duplicate file information.